ibm-cloud-docs/cis/transition-plans.md

 |Logging|No|No|Not applicable|
 |Page rules per domain|50|50|Not applicable|
 |Firewall rules|100|100|Not applicable|
-{: caption="Table 1.
-Comparison of CIS Standard and Standard Next plans" caption-side="bottom"}
+{: caption="Comparison of CIS Standard and Standard Next plans" caption-side="bottom"}

 ### Migration to Standard Next plans
 {: #migration-to-standard-next}